rushikeshthorve28/amazonclone/README.md

-# new project
+# project 1

-this project was created from local System
+this is amazon clone created using Css and html